localstack/docs/content/en/get-started/cockpit/index.md

 Get quick access to your LocalStack logs for instant insights.

-*Note*: Te beta version does not yet have auto-follow, so you need to click "Refresh" and "Scroll to end".
+*Note*: The beta version does not yet have auto-followcockpit, so you need to click "Refresh" and "Scroll to end".

 <p>
 {{< img src="cockpit-logs.png" class="img-fluid shadow rounded" >}}